Subscribe

 Architecting the solution

-At this stage of a project discovery phase, you think over how the designed vision will be realized technology-wise.
-To get it all done, carry out the following:
+At this stage of the project discovery phase, consider how the designed vision will be realized technology-wise.
+To get it all done, carry out the following activities:

 Craft a technical vision

-Building on technical best practices, business context, and feedback from the development team, design a technical solution of how to turn the product vision to life.
+Building on technical best practices, business context, and feedback from the development team, design a technical solution for how to bring the product vision to life.
 Make sure your technical vision is flexible, future-proof, and aligned with the overall business strategy.

 Carry out a technical feasibility analysis